 They originated in Australia, but are commercially grown in Hawaii which has the perfect climate for macadamia trees.

-Bakery Style cookies require slightly more flour so that the cookies can hold up despite their larger size.
-Use a ¼ cup measuring cup to portion out large bakery style cookies.
+Bakery-style cookies require slightly more flour so that the cookies can hold up despite their larger size.
+Use a quarter cup measuring cup to portion out large bakery-style cookies.

 These White Chocolate Macadamia Nut Cookies last for 3 days on the counter, wrapped in plastic.